ajwills72/rmip/docs/teacher_notes.md

 **Monday 14th June 2021, noon** (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
 All mark spreadsheets emailed to Module Leader.
 Process of moderation begins.

 **Wed 16th June 2021** - Reports and marks are returned to students via DLE.
-Marks uploaded to Unit-E.

 #### Marking process